snototter/iminspect/README.md

 ## Changelog
+* Upcoming
+  * Support multi-channel input data (with more than 4 channels).
 * `1.1.0`
   * Support saving visualization and raw input data to disk.
   * Added shorthand wrapper to `inspect()` call.